ucdavis-ice/UrbanFootprintCurriculum/installation.rst

   sudo mkdir new_directory

 These commands can generally be cut and pasted into the command line.

 **Hint:** windows user using putty can select the text and then paste it into the terminal window by right clicking.

+*Each line that appears in a section of code should be entered as an individual line, executed, and then the next line should be entered and executed.*

 Setup
 -----